Andrew J. Matonak, Ed.D.

 Andrew J. Matonak, better known around campus as "Drew," assumed the presidency of Hudson Valley Community College on April 18, 2005.
 President Matonak's tenure is marked by steady progress in completing a $200 million Facilities Master Plan for the college and unprecedented enrollment growth.

 Enrollment records were set in three consecutive years – fall 2008, 2009 and 2010 when it topped 14,000.
-In addition, a variety of new academic programs have been introduced, most recently Digital Media (A.S.), Adolescence Education (A.S.), Automotive Management (A.A.S.), Disability Studies (certificate), Entrepreneurship (A.A.S./certificate), Physical Sciences (A.S.) and Polysomnography (A.A.S.) for those interested in becoming sleep technologists.
+In addition, a variety of new academic programs have been introduced, most recently Digital Media (A.S.), Adolescent Education (A.S.), Automotive Management (A.A.S.), Disability Studies (certificate), Entrepreneurship (A.A.S./certificate), Physical Sciences (A.S.) and Polysomnography (A.A.S.) for those interested in becoming sleep technologists.

 President Matonak also initiated the college's first comprehensive fund-raising campaign, the $10 million "Promise of Our Region" campaign, and currently is overseeing the college's Middle States Association (MSA) reaccreditation process, as required every 10 years.
 The college has been accredited by the MSA since 1969 and completed its last self-study in 2004.
 The self-study evaluates and assesses every aspect of the college's operations, from its mission, goals and objectives, to academics, student services, administration and strategic planning.

 President Matonak and his wife, Karen, have a daughter, Taylor.